bartificer/programming-by-stealth/docs/pbs24.md

 # PBS 24 of x – Creating a JavaScript API

-In this instalment we’ll take our JavaScript skill up a level, learning how to write code that is designed to be re-used by ourselves or by others.
-When you solve a problem that you know you’ll need to solve again, it’s worth putting in a little extra effort to make your code as easy to re-use as possible.
+In this instalment we’ll take our JavaScript skill up a level, learning how to write code that is designed to be reused by ourselves or by others.
+When you solve a problem that you know you’ll need to solve again, it’s worth putting in a little extra effort to make your code as easy to reuse as possible.
 You may decide to share that code with others, or you may not, but either way, it’s in your interest to write it using some simple best practices.

-Re-usable code without documentation is all but useless, so, we’ll also learn how to create great API documentation as you code.
+Reusable code without documentation is all but useless.
+So we’ll also learn how to create great API documentation as you code.
 We’ll learn to do this using the free and open source tool [JSDoc](https://github.com/jsdoc3/jsdoc).

-As a worked example, we’ll re-write our link fixer as an easily re-usable API, and while we’re at it we’ll also add in some extra functionality to make its behaviour more customisable, and hence, more useful to more people.
+As a worked example, we’ll rewrite our link fixer as an easily reusable API.
+While we’re at it we’ll also add in some extra functionality to make its behaviour more customisable, and hence, more useful to more people.

 The sample files used in this instalment, as well as some needed libraries, can be [downloaded as a ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/10/pbs24.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs24.zip).
 The examples assume you’ll save the files within the zip in a folder named `pbs24` in the document root of your local web server.

-# Matching Podcast Episode 461
+## Matching Podcast Episode 461

 Listen Along: Chit Chat Across the Pond Episode 461